ROCm/omnitrace/docs/install/install.rst

 Omnitrace can have full (``OMNITRACE_USE_MPI=ON``) or partial (``OMNITRACE_USE_MPI_HEADERS=ON``) MPI support.
-The only difference between these two modes is whether or not the results collected via timemory and/or Perfetto can be aggregated into a single output file during finalization.
-When full MPI support is enabled, combining the timemory results always occurs, whereas combining the Perfetto results is configurable via the ``OMNITRACE_PERFETTO_COMBINE_TRACES`` setting.
+The only difference between these two modes is whether or not the results collected via Timemory and/or Perfetto can be aggregated into a single output file during finalization.
+When full MPI support is enabled, combining the Timemory results always occurs, whereas combining the Perfetto results is configurable via the ``OMNITRACE_PERFETTO_COMBINE_TRACES`` setting.

 The primary benefits of partial or full MPI support are the automatic wrapping